AI detection ยท Updated 2026-06-01

 How to review flagged sections

-Examine sections flagged individually and sequentially.
-Inquire if the paragraph has any specific reasoning, engagement with a source, details of your own process A paragraph that is broad, polished, and generic is usually worth revising even when the score is just a signal.
+Look at flagged sections one by one.
+Ask whether the paragraph contains specific reasoning, source engagement, and details from your own research process.
+A paragraph that is broad, polished, and generic is usually worth revising even if the score is only a signal.

-Good revision doesn’t mean changing words at random.
-This means incorporating with clearer claims and improved examples, your own interpretation of sources, and transitions that reflect the structure of your argument.
+Good revision does not mean swapping words randomly.
+It means adding substance: clearer claims, better examples, your own interpretation of sources, and transitions that reflect the structure of your argument.

 What the report cannot prove